unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

   // Specifying maximumSimilarMessages and extractLength is just to show off options
-  // —those fields are not necessary (or normal) here
-  // The location field appears in check messages to help the user locate the issue maximumSimilarMessages='4' // Default is 3 (0 means don't suppress)
+  // —those fields are not necessary (or normal) here maximumSimilarMessages='4' // Default is 3 (0 means don't suppress any)
-  // extractLength='13' // Default is 15
+  // extractLength='20' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
 />
 ```